EIN 36-3670955

 Program areas at Grantmakers in the Arts

 Conference: Grantmakers in the Arts produces an annual national conference open to all staff and boards of trustees of arts funders.
 The conference offers 20 - 50 educational sessions on best practices, funding trends, current successful programs, and unique philanthropic challenges.
 Keynote speakers and artists provide inspirational and educational presentations.
 Held in a different city each year, sessions also extend to local arts venues for greater impact.
-The 2022 conference, in New York City, was our first held in-person since the beginning of the pandemic.
+The 2023 conference was held in San Juan, Puerto Rico, and was our best-attended ever.

 Who funds Grantmakers in the Arts